-Keep reading to find out more about our tests and to discover which cars produced the most CO emissions in them.
+Keep reading to find out more about our tests, and to discover which cars produced the most CO emissions.

-If we find a car with very high CO emissions, we won't make them Best Buys.
-To find your next car that doesn't have massive amounts of emissions, head for our best cars.
+If we find a car with very high CO emissions, we won't make it a Best Buy.
+To find your next car that doesn't produce high emissions, head for our best cars.

 Carbon monoxide (CO) is a colourless, odourless and highly toxic gas.
 The risk of suffering ill effects from the amount of CO produced by cars is very low (unless the car is running in an enclosed space, such as a garage), but CO itself can be fatal.
 CO, just like NOx, is one of the gasses limited by emission laws.

-Our tough tests are more challenging than the official tests and include a unique motorway cycle.
-We believe them to be more realistic and therefore more indicative of what your car actually produces.
+Our tough tests are more challenging than the official tests, and include a unique motorway cycle.
+We believe our tests to be more realistic, and therefore more indicative of what your car actually produces.

 In our tests, two thirds of petrol cars produced more CO than the Euro 4/5/6 limit (the CO limit has not changed since Euro 4).
-Even more surprisingly, 22% emit more CO emissions than the Euro 1 limits from 1993.
+Even more surprisingly, 22% emitted more CO emissions than would be allowed under the Euro 1 limits from 1993.

-However, this doesn't mean the cars are breaking the law, as the cars only have to beat the emission limits under the official tests.
+However, this doesn't mean the manufacturers of those cars are breaking the law, as the cars only have to beat the emission limits under the official tests.

 Carbon dioxide (CO2) is a different gas that is much more harmful to the environment than to people or animals.
 There’s been some confusion in the media between CO2 and the other emissions.